Third Way Advanced Nuclear Campaign

 - Gateway for Acceleration of Innovation in Nuclear (GAIN): Established November 6, 2015

 Third Way is running a comprehensive campaign to support the innovation, development, and commercialization of advanced nuclear power in the United States as a key tool to help combat climate change.
 Our goal is to leverage the resources of the federal government to support the more than 70 private sector and academic institution innovation projects developing next generation nuclear technology.
 This includes improving innovators’ access to the Department of Energy (DOE) and National Labs’ resources so that more research, development, and testing of materials and designs can occur using National Lab facilities, modernizing the Nuclear Regulatory Commission and providing it sufficient resources to evaluate and license advanced nuclear reactors, and facilitating partnerships between the Department of Energy and nuclear innovators to commercialize advanced nuclear power that could, ultimately, provide affordable, safe, and secure zero-carbon power and heat to end-users.
-We have been advised in this work by Ross Koningstein, Rachel Pritzker, Ray Rothrock, and Bill Budinger.
+We have been advised in this work by, in alphabetical order, Bill Budinger, Ross Koningstein, Rachel Pritzker, and Ray Rothrock.

 NEIMA requires the Nuclear Regulatory Commission (NRC) to modernize how it evaluates and licenses innovative, new designs for nuclear power plant.
 This includes requiring the NRC to develop more efficient licensing pathways for advanced reactors, enhance its technical capacity to review new reactor designs, and provide additional transparency and predictability for reactor developers throughout the process.